stellar/go/services/horizon/internal/docs/admin.md

 We recommend you configure the HISTORY_RETENTION_COUNT in Horizon to a value less than or equal to the configured value for CATCHUP_RECENT in stellar-core.
 Given this situation any downtime that would cause a ledger gap will require a downtime greater than the amount of historical data retained by Horizon.
 To re-establish continuity:

 1. Stop Horizon.
-2.  run `horizon db reap` to clear the historical database.
+2. Run `horizon db reap` to clear the historical database.
 3. Clear the cursor for Horizon by running `stellar-core -c "dropcursor?id=HORIZON"` (ensure capitilization is maintained).
 4. Clear ledger metadata from before the gap by running `stellar-core -c "maintenance?queue=true"`.
 5. Restart Horizon.

 ## Managing Stale Historical Data